 Find out if you're a Southern Water customer, check your water quality, or explore our interactive map to see what's going on in your area

-A new trunk main is being laid along the A27 Mansbridge Road in Southampton from the junction at Wide Lane to Mill Gardens.
+A new trunk main has been laid along the A27 Mansbridge Road in Southampton from the junction at Wide Lane to Mill Gardens.
 The work is part of our wider water resources programme and the new pipe will be used to transfer water to our customers in the Hampshire area.

-The pipeline will be laid eastbound on the A27 Mansbridge Raod from the junction with Wide Lane to Portsmouth Waters Gater’s Mill Water Supply Works.
+The pipeline has been laid eastbound on the A27 Mansbridge Road from the junction with Wide Lane to Portsmouth Water's Gater’s Mill Water Supply Works.

-The route will include laying sections of the pipe beneath the M27 and River Itchen utilising specialised ‘no-dig’ technology.
+The route included laying sections of the pipe beneath the M27 and River Itchen, utilising specialised ‘no-dig’ technology.

-The works on the A27 will be managed by traffic lights in managed sections agreed with highway authorities.
-This will enable the work to be completed safely for the protection of our workforce and the public.
-The work will be completed with extended working hours agreed by the highway authorities and environmental health.
+The works on the A27 are managed by traffic lights in managed sections agreed with highway authorities.
+This enables the work to be completed safely for the protection of our workforce and the public.
+The work is completed with extended working hours agreed by the highway authorities and environmental health.